Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Typical allowable expenses with Etsy

-As your business is very likely to be home based, you may also be able to claim a proportion of your costs for things like heating, Council Tax, electricity, internet, and mortgage interest or rent.
+As your business is very likely to be home based, you may also be able to claim a proportion of your home working costs for things like heating, Council Tax, electricity, and internet.

 How you divide your costs is largely up to you, but you need to be reasonable and able to provide evidence if asked.
 Many people do it by working out what each room in their house costs to ‘run’ and apportioning it accordingly based on the amount of time the room is used for business.
 Our team will be happy to help you with this if you’re not sure.